bgillcode/covid19observer/README.md

 A dump of the data is available for reference in the 'Database dump (For report)'/ directory), the forecasted data is available in the 'dump/placedata/forecasting_cases.bson' file.
 To restore the MongoDB database collections use mongorestore and point it to the database to restore.

-If any additional data or information needs to be explained please let me know and I can go over it.
+If any additional data or information needs to be explained please ask.

 ## How to install